Financial Aid and Billing

 - Respond to all requests for information by the dates specified.

-- Make sure all documents are filled out completely and signed, if required.
+- Fill out all documents completely and sign, if required.

 Student Financial Services is here to serve you through the financial aid process.
 Contact SFS at (619) 849-2538 or email@example.com.

-All new students are invited to visit the "Student Financial Services (NSO) Hospitality Center" that will be located on the Bond Academic Center patio and surrounding offices on Saturday, August 31.
-You can meet your Student Account Advisor, ask questions about your financial aid, learn about scholarship opportunities, apply for student or parent loans, and ask questions between 12:30 and 3:30 p.m.
-Visit us on Saturday and be eligible to enter a SFS drawing for some fun prizes.
+All new students are invited to visit the "Student Financial Services (NSO) Hospitality Center" that will be located on the Bond Academic Center patio and surrounding offices on Saturday, August 30.
+You can meet your SFS Advisor, ask questions about your financial aid, learn about scholarship opportunities, apply for student or parent loans, and more between noon and 3 p.m.
+Visit us on Saturday and be eligible to enter a SFS drawing for some fun prizes!

 How is my financial aid determined?

 Your financial aid awards from PLNU may include both federal and state assistance (grants and loans) and institutional scholarships and grants.
 Eligibility for federal and state grants is based on information submitted on the Free Application for Federal Student Aid (FAFSA).
 The types and amounts of federal and state aid are based on financial need and, in the case of Cal Grants, academic criteria.
-These criteria are set by the government not by PLNU.
 In addition to federal and state aid, PLNU makes institutional awards to students meeting certain academic and other criteria.

 Your eligibility for institutional awards is determined by information obtained from the FAFSA and the financial assistance section of your PLNU admissions application.
 Student Financial Services will award a combination of all grants, loans, scholarships, and work study funds available in an attempt to meet as much of a student’s calculated need as possible.

-If you do not plan to file a 2013-14 FAFSA please notify the SFS office as soon as possible.
+If you do not plan to file a 2014-15 FAFSA, please notify the SFS office as soon as possible.

 When will I see a complete picture of my student account and financial aid information?